jittya/KMMT/README.md

 ```

 ##### _Step 2 : Define ViewModel_
--  Create a ViewModel class by extending from BaseViewModel with View as Type
+-  Create a ViewModel class by extending from BaseViewModel with View as Type.
--  Define your business logic in ViewModel class
+-  Define your business logic in ViewModel class.

 ```kotlin
 class LoginViewModel(view: LoginView) :BaseViewModel<LoginView>(view) {